-As well as Superdrug, there were also a couple more businesses who stood out to us with their local search results.
+As well as Superdrug, there were also a couple more businesses that stood out to us with their local search results.

-What was interesting, however, during this test was that we positioned ourselves within equal distance of two major supermarket competitors, one of which was Tesco, and then punched in a ‘supermarkets near me‘ search.
+What was interesting, however, during this test was that we positioned ourselves within equal distance of two major supermarket competitors and then punched in a ”˜supermarkets near me‘ search.

-What this showed us: Tesco’s market share is 27.8%, whereas it’s other top competitors have over 10% less.
+What this showed us: Tesco’s market share is 27.8%, whereas our ”˜supermarket who will not be named’ has over 10% less.
 Could a sound local search strategy help even out the market share amongst these two top competitors?

-It can definitely be thought that a good local search strategy is one of the reasons that JD wetherspoons have enjoyed another successful year.
+It can be thought that a good local search strategy is one of the reasons that JD Wetherspoons have enjoyed another successful year.

 With so many potential customers using local search to find relevant businesses and with the practice becoming more and more intuitive, it’s clear to see that businesses can be at direct risk of deprecating footfalls and sales without it.